Ideal Pace

 The metronome

-I was in a vocal quartet for a time.
-We rehearsed weekly for months prior to each performance because we wanted to sound good.
-At one point I noticed a metronome on the piano of our accompanist.
-I had learned from thirty years of playing the trombone that musicians often have difficulty keeping a steady, consistent pace during performances, so I suggested we practice using the metronome to make sure we weren't speeding up or slowing down during our singing.
+I was in a vocal quartet where we rehearsed weekly for months before each performance because we wanted to sound good.
+At one point, I noticed a metronome on our accompanist's piano.
+I learned from thirty years of playing the trombone that musicians often have difficulty keeping a steady, consistent pace during performances, so I suggested we practice using the metronome to ensure we weren't speeding up or slowing down during our singing.

-That was a mistake.
-The metronome didn’t do a good job of keeping time at all, but instead sped up or slowed down randomly throughout our songs.
+This was a mistake.
+The metronome didn’t do a good job keeping time, but sped up or slowed down randomly throughout our songs.
 This frustrated us so much that we stopped using the evil device.

 But the metronome wasn’t wrong.
 We had taught ourselves to sing our songs without a good awareness of time.